 Then they were loaded into one of the vehicles and driven for 35 minutes.
 They were unloaded and taken into a large grey tent.
 The interviewee recalls that there were around 40 more people-on-the-move from different countries inside of the tent, as well as 4-5 police officers in grey uniform.
 The respondent claimed that these officers believed him to be a smuggler and checked his phone –”apps and maps”– again.
 When he replied he was not a smuggler they yelled:

 “Why are you lying?”

-The respondent reported that he and his companion were loaded into a bus with more than other 30 people-on-the-move at around 03:00 (27th February 2021).
+The respondent reported that he and his companion were loaded into a bus with more than 30 other people-on-the-move at around 03:00 (27th February 2021).
 There were “5-6 Afghan people and others from Arabic origin”.
 The bus drove for two hours until they reached a gate in the fence near Kelebija and were made to walk back to Serbia.
-The pushback occured at around 05:00 on, February 27th.
+The pushback occured at around 05:00 on February 27th.

-Four Serbian police were waiting on the other side of the border.
+According to the respondent, four officers with the uniforms of the Serbian police were waiting on the other side of the border.
 They allegedly took pictures of them and of their camp ID cards, as well as their fingerprints, on the spot and let them go.